-The film was released by Paramout Pictures in December 2015 to critical success, grossing $133 million and winning the Academy Award for Best Adapted Screeplay.
+The film was released by Paramount Pictures in December 2015 to critical success, grossing $133 million and winning the Academy Award for Best Adapted Screenplay.

 The character of Michael Burry is a hedge fund manager at Scion Capital who anticipates a collapse in the US housing market and was played by Christian Bale.